Avaiga/taipy-doc/docs/manuals/gui/pages.md

 You can indicate, using the parameter *path_mapping* of the [`Gui` constructor](Gui.__init__()^), where those resources are located on the file system.

+## Status page

+The _Status_ page is a special page that the user can access by requesting the "/taipy.status.json" page.
+TODO.